 Update on May 14, 2019:Hackers recently found a severe Whatsapp vulnerability and used it to install surveillance malware on a selected number of phones.
 This spyware was injected through Whatsapp audio calls (the targeted individual didn’t need to answer the call) and gave hackers access to victims’ text messages, emails, WhatsApp messages, contact details, calls record, location, microphone, and camera.
 The vulnerability has now been patched.
 We have moved Whatsapp from #4 to #7 as a result.

 Billions of people use Facebook and its messaging services, but few know that their app offers end-to-end encryption.
-That’s because Facebook did a great job hiding the feature (to turn it on, go to Messenger and click on the ‘Create New Message’ icon on the upper left-hand corner.
-Then select ‘Secret’.
-This individual conversation will now be encrypted).
+That’s because Facebook did a great job hiding the feature.
+(Find out how to start a secret Facebook conversation here.)

 It’s admirable that Facebook introduced this feature, but there are still many reasons why it’s at the bottom of our list.
 The social media giant still gathers data like who you text or how often you use the app.
 And let’s not forget that, in 2018, Facebook became infamous for its multiple data breaches.
 They’ve become hard to trust with your privacy!

 There’s no doubt that Apple products have a good reputation when it comes to cybersecurity. iPhone owners’ alternative to text messages – iMessage – has default end-to-end encryption.
 However, it still has a bunch of vulnerabilities and is far from the most secure messaging platform.

 Information like mobile numbers and contact lists is stored in plain text rather than hashes, as are timestamps and IP addresses.
 The app also fails to encrypt your metadata and any data synced to iCloud.
 If anyone hacks into your cloud, they will have backdoor access to your device.